Finite mathematics as the most general (fundamental) mathematics: Abstract

 \section{Abstract}

-Following the results of our recently published book (F. Lev, {\it Finite mathematics as the foundation of classical mathematics and quantum theory.
-With application to gravity and particle theory}.
-Springer (2020)), we discuss different aspects of classical and finite mathematics and explain why finite mathematics based on a finite ring of characteristic $p$ is more general (fundamental) than classical mathematics: the former does not have foundational problems, and the latter is a special degenerate case of the former in the formal limit $p\to\infty$.
-In particular, quantum theory based on a finite ring of characteristic $p$ is more general than standard quantum theory because the latter is a special degenerate case of the former in the formal limit $p\to\infty$.
+The purpose of this paper is to explain at the simplest possible level why finite mathematics based on a finite ring of characteristic $p$ is more general (fundamental) than standard mathematics.
+The belief of most mathematicians and physicists that standard mathematics is the most fundamental arose for historical reasons.
+However, simple {\it mathematical} arguments show that standard mathematics (involving the concept of infinities) is a degenerate case of finite mathematics in the formal limit $p\to\infty$: standard mathematics arises from finite mathematics in the degenerate case when operations modulo a number are discarded.
+Quantum theory based on a finite ring of characteristic $p$ is more general than standard quantum theory because the latter is a degenerate case of the former in the formal limit $p\to\infty$.